Unlocking Developer Success: In-Depth Insights

 A Growth-Oriented Atmosphere

-A culture that emphasizes continuous learning and professional growth is a powerful attractor.
-Developers want to know they’ll have opportunities to enhance their skills and advance their careers.
+A culture that emphasizes continuous learning and professional growth attracts developers.
+They want to know they will have opportunities to enhance their skills and advance their careers.

 6.3.
 Factors that Define Dream Employers